-As per SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate section on corporate governance report as on 31st March 2016 together with acertificate for compliance of the provisions of Corporate Governance issued by StatutoryAuditors as on that date forms an integral part of this Report.
+As per SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate section on corporate governance practices followed by the Company together acertificate for compliance of the provisions of Corporate Governance from the StatutoryAuditors forms an integral part of this Report.

 Extract of Annual Return

 The details forming part of the extract of the Annual Return in Form MGT-9 is appendedas Annexure 5 to the Board's Report.